Dekwaneh: Archaeology

 Dekwaneh I is about 700 m northwest of Mar Roucos monastery, in the gullies of (now deforested) pinewood slopes on the west side of a ridge.
 Material was found by Raoul Describes, who mentioned rock-shelters in the area that were destroyed by quarrying for quicklime.
 Further collections were found by Auguste Bergy and Peter Wescombe.
 Some of the flint tools recovered were determined to be Acheulean as well as a large amount of waste and bifaces from the Middle Paleolithic that suggested it was a factory site at that time.

 Dekwaneh II material comes from various locations around the area, most notably the ravine below the monastery.
 Flint tools were also found here by Bergy and Describes which included the Qaraoun culture's Heavy Neolithic forms such as massive axes, picks, scrapers and rabots.
 Other early Neolithic tools were found along with some Middle Paleolithic material including an Emireh point and tortoise cores.
 Along with material from Dekwaneh I, finds from the locations are stored in the Museum of Lebanese Prehistory.

+History

+Historically, Dekwaneh was an agricultural settlement within the Metn District.
+During the late Ottoman Empire and the French Mandate, the area consisted largely of orchards and rural estates.
+Following Lebanese independence, the town underwent rapid urbanization, evolving into a primary industrial zone for Beirut.
+In 1949, the Tel al-Zaatar refugee camp was established on the town's eastern perimeter.
+By the 1960s, the coexistence of a high-density refugee enclave and a predominantly Christian residential and industrial workforce made Dekwaneh a significant political and demographic fault line in the capital’s suburbs.

+In the years preceding the formal outbreak of the Lebanese Civil War, Dekwaneh was the site of frequent extrajudicial violence involving local militias and Palestinian fedayeen factions: